Thanh-WuTan/AspexHelperRMy-analysisreport/report.md

 ##### Payload Staging and Persistence

-Upon successful detection of a removable drive, the malware initiates a multi-stage process to establish a hidden staging ground and synchronize its payload components.
+The malware initiates a multi-stage process to establish a hidden staging ground and synchronize its payload components.

 The malware first ensures the existence of its installation
 directories: